 G C F (1 4 b7), you get a G7sus4 chord.

-When you rearrange the notes again so F becomes the lowest note, you get F G C (1 2 5), which is an Fsus2 chord.
+When you rearrange the notes again so F becomes the lowest note, you get F G C (1 2 5), which is a Fsus2 chord.

-So different music theory rules apply to sus chords: each of the 3 fingerings are 1 chord, and each fingering can also be 3 chords.
+So different music theory rules apply to sus chords: each of the 3 fingerings is 1 chord, and each fingering can also be 3 chords.